Gelmo/kz/README.md

 Additional [parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-line_parameters) to pass to `srcds_run`.

+##### `KZ_API_KEY`

+Set this variable to your API key for GlobalAPI, and the globalrecords.cfg file will be created for you.
+More information on that is available as a [guide on the GOKZ forums](https://forum.gokz.org/p/guide-whitelist).
+The KZ Server Advisor Plugin is already included in this image.

 ### Populate with Own Configs and Maps

 The server can be populated with your own config files and maps by copying the files from the custom configs directory located at [`CSGO_CUSTOM_CONFIGS_DIR`](#csgo_custom_configs_dir) to the `csgo` folder at each start of the container. [`CSGO_CUSTOM_CONFIGS_DIR`](#csgo_custom_configs_dir) is a mounted directory from the host system.
 The custom configs and maps directory must have the same folder structure as the `csgo` folder in order to add or overwrite the files at the paths.